nodiscc/xsrv/README.md

 [![](https://asciinema.org/a/kGt6mVg3GxFlDPXwagiwg4Laq.svg)](https://asciinema.org/a/kGt6mVg3GxFlDPXwagiwg4Laq)

-`xsrv` is a wrapper around the [ansible](https://en.wikipedia.org/wiki/Ansible_%28software%29) suite of tools.
-Use the [`xsrv`](https://xsrv.readthedocs.io/en/latest/usage.html#command-line-usage) command-line tool to manage your servers, or include any of the roles in your own ansible playbooks.
+Or include any of the roles in your own ansible playbooks.
 See [Using as ansible collection](https://xsrv.readthedocs.io/en/latest/usage.html#using-as-ansible-collection).

 ## Screenshots